 A free program from the American Cancer Society that partners with hairstylists, wig experts, and makeup artists to help cancer patients support each other and manage appearance-related side effects of treatment through group sessions.

-Classes meet every other month on the Overlake campus and are limited to six people.
+Classes meet every other month on the Overlake campus and are limited to six people per class.
 Call 800.227.2345 to register.